 The actuarial estimates are based on historical claims and existing exposures that are available at the balance sheet date.
 Factors that are monitored include loss development trends, the level of unpaid claims, changes in legislation, case-law and economic conditions.
-When setting property and casualty provisions, the Chain Ladder and Bornhuetter-Fergusson methods are generally used, combined with projections of the number of claims and average claims costs.
-For life provisions, the IBNR calculations are based on the estimated claims cost (risk premium) over the average time from claim occurrence to reporting.
+When setting the non-life and life provisions, established actuarial and statistical methods are used.